Washington Place: History

 William Little Lee made Washington Place his home from 1849-1854.
 Lee was instrumental in integrating a Western legal system in the Hawaiian Islands, based upon the Massachusetts model.
-Lee also authored the Great Mahele, which introduced private land ownership into Hawaiian culture.
+Lee also authored the Great Māhele, which introduced private land ownership into Hawaiian culture.

-Lydia Kamakaeha Pākī, the future Queen Liliʻuokalani and the heir apparent to the throne of the Kingdom of Hawaiʻi, married John Owen Dominis in 1862, making Washington Place the private residence of the princess and future queen.
+Lydia Kamakaʻeha Pākī, the future Queen Liliʻuokalani and the heir apparent to the throne of the Kingdom of Hawaiʻi, married John Owen Dominis in 1862, making Washington Place the private residence of the princess and future queen.
 Another Massachusetts lawyer, Alfred S. Hartwell, rented a guest room from 1868 until 1872.
-He describes Mary as still expecting her husband to return any day.

-Mary Dominis died on April 25, 1889, and John Owen Dominis died on August 27, 1891, leaving the property to Liliʻuokalani, who had just become Queen after the death of her brother, King Kalākaua.
+He describes Mary Dominis as still expecting her husband to return any day.
+She died on April 25, 1889, and her son John Owen Dominis died on August 27, 1891, leaving the property to Liliʻuokalani, who had just succeeded her brother, King Kalākaua, upon his demise earlier that year on January 20.

 Arrest of the Queen

-During 1893, Washington Place was the site of the dramatic events of the overthrow of the Hawaiian Kingdom.
-It was there that the queen was arrested by the new governmental forces that were aided by a detachment of United States Marines.
-The queen was tried before a military tribunal, where she was charged with concealment of treason against the new government, the Republic of Hawaiʻi.
-She was convicted and was confined for several months at Washington Place after her release from imprisonment at ʻIolani Palace.
+In 1893, Washington Place was the site of dramatic events in the overthrow of the Hawaiian Kingdom.
+It was there that Queen Liliʻuokalani was arrested by the new governmental forces that were aided by a detachment of United States Marines.
+She was tried before a military tribunal, charged with concealment of treason against the new government of the Republic of Hawaiʻi.
+The former monarch was convicted and was confined for several months at Washington Place after her release from imprisonment at ʻIolani Palace.

-Queen Liliʻuokalani resided at Washington Place for the remainder of her life.
-She died in the downstairs bedroom of the house on November 11, 1917.
+Liliʻuokalani resided at Washington Place for the remainder of her life, dying in the downstairs bedroom on November 11, 1917.
 The home offers the citizens of Hawaiʻi a strong sense of place and belonging in association with the kingdom and of Queen Liliʻuokalani's memory.

 Executive Mansion

 In her book, Hawaiʻi's Story by Hawaiʻi's Queen, Liliʻuokalani described the building as "a palatial dwelling" and a "choice tropical retreat in the midst of the chief city of the Hawaiian islands."

-On May 14, 1921, the territorial legislature of Hawaiʻi purchased Washington Place for $55,000 from the estate of Queen Liliʻuokalani to serve as the Executive Mansion of the Territorial Governor of Hawaii.
+On May 14, 1921, the Hawaiʻi Territorial Legislature purchased Washington Place for $55,000 from the estate of Queen Liliʻuokalani to serve as the Executive Mansion of the Territorial Governor of Hawaii.
 It was remodeled in 1922 by Governor Wallace Rider Farrington.
-In all, it was the residence of twelve territorial and state governors of Hawaiʻi.
-Technically, it was the residence of thirteen governors, because John Owen Dominis, Liliʻuokalani's consort, had been Governor of the island of Oʻahu from 1868 to 1891.
+It was the residence of twelve territorial and state governors of Hawaiʻi; some consider a thirteenth being John Owen Dominis, Liliʻuokalani's consort, had been Governor of the island of Oʻahu from 1868 to 1891.
 The house served in this role until 2002, when it was converted into a historic house museum.
 It was listed on the National Register of Historic Places on June 18, 1973, and was designated a National Historic Landmark on March 29, 2007.

-In 2002 a new governor's residence was built behind the historic Washington Place, within its grounds, and continues to serve the same purpose.
+In 2002 a new governor's residence was built within the grounds behind Washington Place, and continues to serve the same purpose.